 Hemorrhoids can be inherited.
 Hence, if your parents have problems with hemorrhoids it is extremely likely that you could have them aswell.
 Other risk factors include:

 - Suffering from obesity

 - Persistent strain on your body

 - Standing for too long without any breaks to take a seat

 - Constant anal sexual intercourse

-- Pregnancy: being pregnant raises your odds of developing hemorrhoids.
-This is due to the fact that when the uterus stretches and expands, it puts pressure on the veins in your colon thereby causing them to bulge.
+- Pregnancy: carrying a child raises your probability of developing piles.
+This is due to the fact that when the uterus stretches and expands, it puts strain on the veins in your colon thus causing them to bulge.

 How Can I Prevent This?

-Well, for starters it’s always a good idea to cut down your toilet time to less than 10-15 minutes and avoid any straining during a bowel movement.
-If hemorrhoids run in your family or you’d like to be extra careful, take these added precautions:
+Well, to begin with it’s always smart to decrease your toilet time to significantly less than 10-15 minutes and prevent any straining during a bowel motion.
+If piles run in your loved ones or you’d like to be extra cautious, take these added precautions:

 - Drink sufficient water to prevent stools from hardening